VideoProc Converter

 Step 3.
 Suppose you choose the 4K or 1080P, we suggest you choose HEVC as the video file format by checking the HEVC option.
 If you select iPad, iPhone, iPod touch, and Apple TV…, you'll be led to the Save your movie panel.
 Pick up the devices that will be utilized for watching the video, and then click on Save.

 Step 4.
-Enter the name for the compressed video file, assign the destination file folder for holding the final video, and hit Save to let QuickTime Player starts to compress the video on Mac.
+Enter the name for the compressed video file, assign the destination file folder for holding the final video, and hit Save to let QuickTime Player starts to compress your MP4 video file on Mac.

 How to Compress a Video on Mac with VLC